From designers like Louis Vuitton to expensive restaurants to regal castles, images you associate with France don’t exactly scream cheap. Am I right?

 Things that are cheaper in France

-- Wine and cheese: Sure, you can find a vintage bottle and pay through the nose, but generally speaking, great bottles of wine can be found at the grocery store for $5.
+- Wine and cheese: Sure, you can find a vintage bottle and pay through the nose, but generally speaking, great bottles of wine can be found at the grocery store for $5-7.
 I love trying local wines from nearby vineyards and I don’t think I’ve paid more than $10 yet.
 And for a wedge of Brie? $2.50 or so will get you something decent.
 Wine and cheese top my list of things that are cheaper in France.

 - Healthcare: I always smile when it’s time to pay the doctor in France.
 A general practitioner will run you about $30 and a specialist slightly more.
 Great, right?
 That’s not all.
 You get 70% reimbursed by the French Social Security system.
 Yes, you read that right.
 It’s a majorly different system than the U.S., and I’m not going to get into the politics of it, but basically, everyone has the right to affordable healthcare here regardless of employer and employment status.
 And kids under 6?
 Free.
 Checkups, vaccines, surgery.
 All covered.
 Medicines?
 A cream the dermatologist prescribed me in the U.S. was over $200 but the exactly same thing here was $9.
 Brand name.
 Same.
 Exact.
 Thing.
 And you get 70% back and more if you have supplemental coverage!